David Nixon has been Artistic Director of Northern Ballet since 2001.

-Since joining Northern Ballet David has added an impressive array of new works to the repertoire including the hugely popular Madame Butterfly, Wuthering Heights, the Gershwin extravaganza, I Got Rhythm, Swan Lake, A Midsummer Night's Dream, Peter Pan, Dracula, The Three Musketeers, A Sleeping Beauty Tale, The Nutcracker, Hamlet, Cleopatra, Beauty & the Beast and most recently The Great Gatsby.
+Since joining Northern Ballet David has added an impressive array of new works to the repertoire including the hugely popular Madame Butterfly, Wuthering Heights, the Gershwin extravaganza, I Got Rhythm, Swan Lake, A Midsummer Night's Dream, Peter Pan, Dracula, The Three Musketeers, A Sleeping Beauty Tale, The Nutcracker, Hamlet, Cleopatra, Beauty & the Beast, The Great Gatsby and most recently Cinderella.

 His work has received recognition: A Midsummer Night's Dream and The Three Musketeers were nominated for an Olivier award; The Three Musketeers won a Manchester Evening News (MEN) Theatre Award and Madame Butterfly and A Midsummer Night's Dream were nominated for an MEN Award.
 David was voted Director of the Year by readers of Dance Europe in 2003 and 2006; and Northern Ballet received the audience award at the Critics' Circle National Dance Awards for three successive years (2004, 2005, 2006), and the Patron's Award in 2009.